MewsSystems/developers/jobs/Frontend/my-app/README.md

 4. TYPE USAGE

-- Depth of Types: I did not use any advanced types, but am grateful for the suggestion to learn more about using TS in dynamic API responses and form handling.
+- Depth of Types: I did not use any advanced types, but will be aiming to learn more about using TS in dynamic API responses and form handling.

 5. CSS AND STYLING